otrv4/otrv4-prekey-server/otrv4-prekey-server.md

         message type || receiver instance tag || "Success", 64)`.
 Checks that it is equal to the one received in the "Sucess message".
         * If it is not, ignores the message.
-        * If it is, the human readable part of the message is displayed.
       * Securely deletes `prekey_mac_k`.
    1. If this is a "Failure message":
       * Computes the `Failure_MAC: KDF(usageFailureMAC, prekey_mac_k ||
         message type || receiver instance tag || "An error occurred", 64)`.
         Checks that it is equal to the one received in the "Failure message".
         * If it is not, ignores the message.
-        * If it is, the human readable part of the message is displayed.
       * Securely deletes `prekey_mac_k`.

 ### DAKE-1 Message